PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

 In the ``components`` part at the right side panel, select ``Text`` to create a fixed text to control the time for each trial.
 This ensures the functionality to have rest time between each trail.

-Add another ``Text`` to display the prompt, to make the word change every trail, create a excel that contains all the conditions we want in each trail.
+Add another ``Text`` to display prompt, to make the word change every trail, create a excel that contains all the conditions we want in each trail.

 A sample list is this: